Garnet

 Pyrope garnet and rhodolite

-Pyrope garnet has the same virtues as almandine garnet.
+Pyrope Garnet has the same virtues as Almandine Garnet.

-It can also help with erectile dysfunction.
+It may also help with erectile dysfunction.

 Hessonite garnet